 Ah, the joys of parenting… until your little one decides to keep touching the button on the TV and for the 1000th time you tell your child “No!” yet he still doesn’t get it.
 Why is this so?
 Is your little one doing this on purpose?
 The answer is usually no…this is a process of how children learn.

 Learning and child development are all tied to the brain’s growth.
 A child’s development represents an increase of complexity of the maturing brain systems that adaptively regulate the interaction between the child and their social environment.
 The brain grows from the “bottom up”.
 At birth, the brain stem is functional and then the other brain structures follow.
 It takes roughly 25 years to grow a human brain and 90% of brain growth occurs prenatally through age 4.

-You you can guess this difference between an adult’s and young child’s brain functioning makes parenting more challenging.
+You can guess this difference between an adult’s and young child’s brain functioning makes parenting more challenging.
 Too often parents assume their child has the same brain capacity to understand and learn as an adult.
-As nice as this would be, it’s unfortunately not true and this leads some parents to great frustration because they are have age inappropriate expectations of their child.
+As nice as this would be, it’s unfortunately not true and this leads some parents to great frustration because they have age-inappropriate expectations of their child.

 You may contact Tammy at firstname.lastname@example.org.

 * * * * *

 Enjoyed reading this or learned something new?
 Click the Like and Share button below!

 Want to be heard 👂 and seen 👀 by over 100,000 parents in Singapore?
 We can help!
 Leave your contact here and we’ll be in touch.